 Here you can enter the name and select each attendee that will be invited to attend the meeting.

-You can select existing internal participants who are on the User list of the workspace (and who will have access to the app in order to respond to the Meeting request) and/or you can select "external participants" who are not on the Users list of the workspace and do not have access to the app (but who instead are added to a dedicated External participant list in the workspace).
+You can select existing internal participants who are on the User list of the workspace (and who will have access to the app in order to respond to the Meeting request) and/or you can select "external users" who are not on the Users list of the workspace and do not have access to the app (but who instead are added to a dedicated External user list in the workspace).

 You can use the dropdown to the right of each participant to predefine what the attendance status will be ("pending", "accepted", "declined") for that participant.
 Participants will still have the option of changing their attendance status in the meeting invitation in the app.